Baldwin (abbot of Bury St Edmunds): Death and legacy

 Baldwin died around Christmas 1097, with Florence of Worcester giving the date as 29 December.
 However, the Anglo-Saxon Chronicle in version E gives his death year as 1098.

 Baldwin may have been the indirect source of King William II's favourite oath, "By the Face of Lucca", as Baldwin visited the cathedral of St Martin in Lucca on a visit to Rome.
 Baldwin later gave some relics of St Edmund to the cathedral, leading the cathedral's canons to promote the cult of Edmund there.
 The Holy Face of Lucca was a relic held by the cathedral at Lucca, and Baldwin may have described the relic to the king, leading him to adopt the oath.
 Baldwin was active in promoting the cult of Edmund in other ways.
-He claimed that any who attacked the abbey would be struck with headaches, and supposedly one man was driven mad from the headaches after attacking the monastery.
+He claimed that any who attacked the abbey would be struck with headaches, and supposedly one man was driven mad by the headaches after attacking the monastery.